 The Trust employed more than 49 full time employees during the financial year and therefore it must disclose trade union facility time in accordance with the requirements of the Trade Union (Facility Time Publication Requirements) Regulations 2017.
 RET schools recognise the valuable support and advice trade unions provide to teaching and non-teaching staff.
 Many employees at the Trust's schools are trade union members with union representatives appointed, who, where necessary provide advice to union members during work hours.
-During the year five employees were trade union representatives.
+During the year six employees were trade union representatives.
 Total time spent by these employees in fulfilling their role as union representatives during the year was not significant.
 The work of these representatives is undertaken with the support of the Trust and its school.
 Employees are where necessary referred to their union representatives to ensure they take appropriate advice relating to employment matters.
 Each of the Trust's schools provides access to meeting facilities to enable Trade Unions to hold meetings that take place outside the school day.

-Related Parties and other Connected Charities and Organisations
+Related Parties and Other Connected Charities and Organisations

-EL (RET) Community Interest Company is RET's sponsor and provides no services to the Trust.
+There were no transactions with related parties or other connected charities and organisations, this included EL (RET) Community Interest Company who are RET's sponsor and who provide no services to the Trust.

-Engagement with Employees (Including Disabled Persons)
+Engagement with Employees